D-branes and the planar limit of Chern-Simons theory I: Link invariants: Introduction

+The references \cite{Garoufalidis:2012rt,Garoufalidis:2016zhf} propose a general strategy to compute correlation functions of $\Lambda^\bullet \bC^N$ Wilson lines and prove the existence of the associated difference equations: they consider correlation functions of more general ``webs'' consisting of $\Lambda^\bullet \bC^N$ Wilson lines connected at canonical trivalent junctions.
+Correlation functions of webs satisfy certain skein relations \cite{Cautis_2014} which allow one to re-organize and ultimately simplify the topology of the web.
+The final result is expressed as an intricate sum whose building blocks satisfy individual recursion relations, from which in principle one can derive the desired recursion relation.

+The large $N$ saddle for the 't Hooft expansion of a correlation function can be derived as a saddle evaluation of such sums.
+The examples in Appendix \ref{app:saddle} illustrate this general principle.
+In this paper we will instead employ the web manipulations to characterize the vevs of mesonic operators.
+The augmentation variety will emerge naturally in the process.

 The meson operators available to a $\Lambda^\bullet \bC^N$ Wilson line take the form of 1d fermion bilinears connected by open Wilson lines in the $\bC^N$ fundamental representation.
 See Figure \ref{trefoilone}.
 We can denote such operators (``rungs'') as $R^{p,p'}_\ell$, with $p$ and $p'$ the starting and ending points on $K$ of the framed open path $\ell$.
-We observe that these operators satisfy skein relations, which imply the above-mentioned difference equations.
-In the planar limit, these become a collection of ``open loop equations'' for the vevs $r^{p,p'}_\ell$ of mesons $(\fq - \fq^{-1})R^{p,p'}_\ell$, which imply and enrich the augmentation variety of the knot.
+In the planar limit, the insertion of a rescaled rung operator $(\fq - \fq^{-1})R^{p,p'}_\ell$ multiplies the correlation function by a vev $r^{p,p'}_\ell$.

+The rung endpoints are special cases of web junctions and can be manipulated by the rules in \cite{Cautis_2014}.
+The resulting relations between rung operators have a nice large $N$ limit to polynomial ``open loop equations'' satisfied by the rung vevs.
+We expect these open loop equations to characterize the possible large $N$ saddles of the knot/link and in particular determine the augmentation variety.

 Mathematically, the open loop equations describe a planar limit $\mathrm{Sk}^p_{M_3;K}[g;\olambda]$ of $\mathrm{Sk}_{M_3}[SU(N)_\kappa]$ where one focuses on the interaction between a $W_{K;k}$ Wilson loop with fixed $\olambda = \fq^k$ and any number of fundamental Wilson lines.\footnote{Recall that a Deligne category generalizes the category of finite-dimensional $U_\fq(\sl_N)$ representations to non-integer $N$ \cite{etingof2020representationtheorycomplexrank}.
 We believe it should be possible to define a module category for the Deligne which contains a generalization of $\Lambda^k \bC^N$ to non-integer $k$.
-It may be an useful starting point for the construction.}
+It may be a useful starting point for the construction.}